France-ioi/taskgrader/docs/writing.md

 This will give the checker access to the compilation output through the files `compilationStdout` and `compilationStderr`.

 *This example can be found in the `examples/taskCChecker` folder.*

+## Specific input/output files examples

+In this task, the solution has to read from a file named `input`, and write its answer to the file `output`.

+This is done, like previous examples, by using the `addFiles` key, to add for each test a new file `input` containing the new input we want to give to the solution.

+In the `taskSettings.json` file, we use the `defaultEvaluationExecutions` to specify each test: set the contents of the `input` file, and specify we want to capture the file `output` (optional, allows to get its contents in the output JSON but unneeded for the checker to have access to this file).

+*This example can be found in the `examples/taskInputs` folder.*

 ## Turtle example: using and saving graphics